ads-mirrors/nrel-energyplus/design/FY2025/NFP-new-air-water-heat-pump.md

         \note the number of speed levels in heating mode
         \maximum 5
         \default 1
-      A19, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 1
+        \note if there's only cooling component, set this field to 0 A17, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 1
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A20, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 1
+      A18, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 1
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A21, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 1
+      A19, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 1
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,
         \note which is a cubic curve or a lookup table.
-      A22, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 2
+      A20, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 2
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A23, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 2
+      A21, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 2
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A24, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 2
+      A22, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 2
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,
         \note which is a cubic curve or a lookup table.
-      A25, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 3
+      A23, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 3
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A26, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 3
+      A24, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 3
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A27, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 3
+      A25, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 3
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,
         \note which is a cubic curve or a lookup table.
-      A28, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 4
+      A26, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 4
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A29, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 4
+      A27, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 4
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A30, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 4
+      A28, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 4
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,
         \note which is a cubic curve or a lookup table.
-      A31, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 5
+      A29, \field Normalized Heating Capacity Function of Temperature Curve Name at Speed 5
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A32, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 5
+      A30, \field Heating Energy Input Ratio Function of Temperature Curve Name at Speed 5
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A33, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 5
+      A31, \field Heating Energy Input Ratio Function of PLR Curve Name at Speed 5
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,
         \note which is a cubic curve or a lookup table.
       N25, \field Number of Speeds for Cooling
         \type integer
         \maximum 5
         \default 1
-        \note the number of speed levels in cooling mode A34, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 1
+        \note the number of speed levels in cooling mode
+        \note if there's only heating component, set this field to 0 A32, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 1
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A35, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 1
+      A33, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 1
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A36, \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 1
+      A34, \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 1
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,
         \note which is a cubic curve or a lookup table.
-      A37, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 2
+      A35, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 2
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A38, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 2
+      A36, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 2
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A39, \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 2
+      A37, \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 2
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,
         \note which is a cubic curve or a lookup table.
-      A40, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 3
+      A38, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 3
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A41, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 3
+      A39, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 3
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A42, \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 3
+      A40, \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 3
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,
         \note which is a cubic curve or a lookup table.
-      A43, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 4
+      A41, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 4
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A44, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 4
+      A42, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 4
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A45, \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 4
+      A43, \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 4
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,
         \note which is a cubic curve or a lookup table.
-      A46, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 5
+      A44, \field Normalized Cooling Capacity Function of Temperature Curve Name at Speed 5
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note: CAPFT - Normalized Capacity Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A47, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 5
+      A45, \field Cooling Energy Input Ratio Function of Temperature Curve Name at Speed 5
-        \required-field
         \type object-list
         \object-list BivariateFunctions
         \note EIRFT - Fuel Energy Input Ratio Function of Temperature Curve Name,
         \note which is a biquadratic curve or a lookup table of air and water temperature.
-      A48; \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 5
+      A46; \field Cooling Energy Input Ratio Function of PLR Curve Name at Speed 5
-        \required-field
         \type object-list
         \object-list UnivariateFunctions
         \note EIRFPLR - Fuel Energy Input Ratio Function of Part Load Ratio(PLR) Curve Name,